Online | June 10 & 11, 2026

 Affordable & Scalable Attendance

 Schools can maximize their professional development budgets by sending large groups for a fraction of the cost of an in-person conference.
-The SEMM Alignment Package allows for up to 75 individuals from each school to attend the conference at a flat rate.
-Schools will also benefit from a live one-hour virtual pre-conference SEMM Overview workshop.
+The Fixed Price Package allows for up to 50 individuals from each school to attend the conference at a flat rate.

 By sending all the key players at your institution who impact student and enrolment success, you’ll create a unified, strategic, and student-focused culture that benefits both the organization and its students.